ccwhgetgit/ccwh/_pages/about.md

 * Designed data pipelines to consume and process data, created bash scripts to deploy automated trading strategies, and enhanced code for monitoring of XRP repurchases across exchanges

 **Binance**, Macro Research Analyst Intern
-*	Published research reports on macro trends with a monthly viewership of over 100,000, performed data analysis, and prepared the Institutional Crypto Outlook Survey which involved over 200 global institutional investors
+*	Published research reports on macro trends with a monthly viewership of over 100,000, performed data analysis, and prepared the [Institutional Crypto Outlook Survey](https://www.binance.com/en/research/analysis/institutional-crypto-outlook-survey-2023
+) which involved over 200 global institutional investors
-*	Monitored market news and led the Monthly Market Insights edition to visualize trends and movements, with macroeconomic signals
+*	Monitored market news and led the [Monthly Market Insights](https://www.binance.com/en/research/analysis/monthly-market-insights-2023-05) edition to visualize trends and movements, with macroeconomic signals

 **Genesis Global Trading (Subsidiary of Digital Currency Group)**, Trader Intern
 * Developed real-time analytical tools for OTC trading in Dash to visualize market flows by aggregating liquidity across venues, improving quotes by an average of 10bps
 * Developed bots to detect on-chain activities and scipts to scrape tweets from X for real-time news alerts which were adopted across the firm
-* Created a trade blotter in React for derivatives pricing to asynchronously calculate Greeks, theoretical, current edges for futures and multi-legged options using the Black Scholes model and compare it with the in-house volatility surface
+* Created a trade blotter in React for derivatives pricing to asynchronously calculate Greeks, theoretical, current edges for futures and multi-legged options using the Black-Scholes model and compare it with the in-house volatility surface
-* Wrote daily market commentaries and an investment pitch to clients (naked long $AVAX which yielded over 20% in a week)
+* Wrote daily market commentaries and an investment pitch to clients, which yielded over 20% in a week

 **Paypal**, Data Modelling Intern